 Prior to 1950 and the introduction of antibiotics, echinacea held an esteemed medicinal status.
 As the health care industry shifted, antibiotics became the rage, and the famed herb lost much of its esteem.

 It’s become a popular plant to grow in North America, however.
 Also called Echinacea purpurea, commonly known as the pale purple coneflower, the echinacea plant is a favorite of gardeners and butterfly enthusiasts.
 An attractive flower that resemble daisies with mounded heads and rose, pink or purple petals, it grows on strong stems far above the foliage.

 Many of echinacea’s chemical constituents are, in fact, powerful immunity stimulators and can provide a significant therapeutic value, which is why the plant is often used for treating the common cold.
 A few echinacea constituents that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C.

 On top of reports of the plant’s highly nutritious extracts, we’ve learned that the portion of the plant that grows above ground is the most effective.
 Interestingly, in Germany, dietary herbs are regulated by the government, and above ground parts of the Echinacea purpurea species are actually approved as natural remedies for preventing and treating urinary tract infections, upper respiratory tract infections, colds and slow-healing wounds.

 What are the benefits of taking echinacea?
 Although there seems to be an infinite number of echinacea benefits, these nine stand out.

 1. Helps Combat Cancer

 Fascinating research about echinacea benefits regarding brain cancer has been published by the National Institutes of Health (NIH).
 Researchers state that the “medicinal value of phytochemicals contained in Echinacea is clearly evident and indicates that these agents, as well as phytochemicals not yet discovered in other herbs, may be valuable tools to combat tumors.”

 The use of echinacea as another alternative cancer treatment is now being recommended, literally, “alongside — or indeed in place of — conventional therapy,” according to researchers.

-How does Echinacea help with colds and the flu?
+How does echinacea help with treating the common cold?
 Published in the journal Lancet Infectious Diseases, the University of Connecticut performed a meta-analysis study that evaluated the effects of echinacea using 14 studies.